veskem/femocs/README.md

 FEMOCS directory is cleaned from previous builds by

-    $ make clean     # doesn't clean the installations of deal.II and other libraries
+    $ make clean     # deletes executables and object files
     $ make clean-all # performs the full clean-up in FEMOCS directory

 Before building FEMOCS as a library or executable, FEMOCS dependencies must be installed.
-In Ubuntu desktop this can be done with
+This can be done with

-    $ make ubuntu
+    $ make install-ubuntu   # Ubuntu desktop

-In clusters first the appropriate modules must be loaded and after that the build can be performed:

-    $ module load gcc/5.3.0              # CSC Taito
+    $ make install-taito    # CSC Taito
-    $ make taito
-    $ module load PrgEnv-gnu gcc/5.1.0   # Alcyone
+    $ make install-alcyone  # Alcyone

+The files that were build during installation can be removed by

-    $ make alcyone
+    $ make uninstall-all

 FEMOCS is built as static library by

-    $ make lib
+    $ make lib       # fully optimized and no debugger flags
+    $ make dlib      # debugging options enabled

 For test purposes FEMOCS could also be built as an executable.
 The options for this are as follows:

-    $ make debug     # main file in build/Test.cpp, minimal optimization, debugger & warnings enabled
+    $ make debug     # main file in src/main/Main.cpp, minimal optimization, debugger & warnings enabled
-    $ make release   # main file in build/Test.cpp, full optimization, no debugger & warnings
+    $ make release   # main file in src/main/Main.cpp, full optimization, no debugger & warnings
-    $ make solver    # main file in deal-solver/main/main.cc, full optimization, no debugger & warnings
+    $ make test_f90  # main file in src/main/Main.f90, full optimization, no debugger & warnings
-    $ make test_f90  # main file in build/Test.f90, full optimization, no debugger & warnings
+    $ make test_cpp  # main file in src/main/Main.cpp, full optimization, no debugger & warnings
-    $ make test_c    # main file in build/Test.c, full optimization, no debugger & warnings
+    $ make test_c    # main file in src/main/Main.c, full optimization, no debugger & warnings

 In **release** mode FEMOCS is fully optimized and emulates a static simulation.
 Running the code in **debug** mode minimizes optimization and allows to follow the simulation line-by-line by using [GDB](https://en.wikipedia.org/wiki/GNU_Debugger), [Eclipse debugger](http://www.eclipse.org/cdt/) or their analogues.

 ## Testing and running FEMOCS
-The behavior of FEMOCS can be changed by changing the main files in **build** directory or by modifing the configuration script.
-The sample script that also has PARCAS and HELMOD commands inside is located in **in/md.in**.
+The behavior of FEMOCS can be changed by changing the main files in **src** directory or by modifing the configuration script.
+The sample script is located in **in/sample.in**.

-FEMOCS executable that was built in **debug**, **release**, **solver**, **test_f90** or **test_c** mode should be run in FEMOCS main directory by
+FEMOCS executable that was built in **debug**, **release**, **test_f90**, **test_c** or **test_cpp** mode should be run in FEMOCS main directory by

-    $ ./build/femocs        # release, solver, test_f90 or test_c mode
+    $ ./build/femocs        # release, test_f90, test_c and test_cpp mode
-    $ ./build/femocs.debug  # debug mode
+    $ ./build/femocs_debug  # debug mode

 ## Visualization
 During the run FEMOCS writes couple of files to the **out** folder if *n_filewrite > 0* in configuration file.
 Those files can be used to estimate the validity of the results.
 Files with extension *xyz* and *movie* contain atomistic data and can be visualized in [OVITO](https://ovito.org/index.php/download). *movie* files contain the data from many timesteps, *xyz* files are the snapshots of a last full run.
 The files ending with *vtk* contain the geometric data (mesh elements, faces etc) that can be visualized in [ParaView](http://www.paraview.org/download/).